naveed125/mqtt-api-pub-sub/README.md

 # What is this
 This is a tutorial project about how to use MQTT pub/sub instead of API polling.
 To read the background and a better explanation of this repository and code, please checkout the medium.com post [here](https://naveed125.medium.com/an-alternative-strategy-to-api-polling-using-pub-sub-and-mqtt-40dc643dcf82).
 Some basic information is included below in case you're not inclined to clicking random links.
-But I really do recommend reading the linked article.

 # How does it work
 The basic idea is that the web server maintains a data set and clients get notified when that data changes.